pragmint/open-practices/capabilities/team-experimentation.md

 ### [Treat Broken Builds Like Outages](/practices/treat-broken-builds-like-outages.md)

 Treating broken builds like outages creates the stable foundation that experimentation depends on.
-A consistently green build gives teams a safe baseline--they can easily see whether failures come from a new experiment or from existing instability, and they can gain the confidence to try new ideas without compounding risk.
+A consistently green build gives teams a safe baseline where they can clearly distinguish whether failures come from a new experiment or from existing instability.
+It also builds the confidence to try new ideas without compounding risk.

 ## Adjacent Capabilities